Brazilian Wax Etiquette - Embarrassing Questions Answered

 Some positions can include lying flat on your stomach with your hands reaching back to spread the cheeks for easy access to the esthetician, lying on your side with one leg tucked into your stomach and your hand reaching back to spread one cheek, or lying on your back with your knees tucked into a back roll.

-If you know your client has never had a Brazilian wax with you before, be sure to fully explain all positions they will be in from start to finish.
+If you know your client has never had a Brazilian wax with you (or in general) before, be sure to fully explain all positions they will be in from start to finish.
 This will ease their anxiety and prevent embarrassment because they already know what they will need to do.

 You will not have to get completely naked for a Brazilian wax.
 Of course, any clothing from the waist down will have to be removed, but anything from the waist up can stay on.